 Having refresher courses will help brush up on parts of your software and process stack that are an integral part of your business systems but sometimes might not used regularly.
 When an employee sees how you are dedicated to building up their resume, they work harder.
 Training sessions can also show them how they could do a job better than before.

-10. Discourage My Way Or Highway Thinking
+10. Discourage My Way Or the Highway Thinking

 Don’t force people to your way of thinking.
 Your employees are individuals who are capable and qualified to do the job well.
-Don’t make them a “Yes Boss” bot.
+Don’t make them a “yes boss” bot.
 You don't know what you don't know until you know it, you know?
 For what you don’t know, this will sooner or later backfire and the experience of your team will have gone wasted on the wayside.

 11. Encourage Out Of Box Thinking

 Encourage people to think and solve problems.
 Ask them to be imaginative, all solutions are not plain and simple.
 Occasionally some of them might be, but for the ones that are not where they are helping they will feel valued.
 They want to help you solve business problems.
 When you make them feel valued for helping they will outperform because you dared them to be different.

 These little tips go a long way in making your employees work at their full potential.
 Make use of them to build a happy and satisfied workplace.
 When the employees are happy you will have no problem retaining them.
 The rest is just about playing your cards right.